-Sweet potatoes are a heat loving summer crop.
-They are not suited for northern climate nor a short growing season.
-Here at Northern Homestead we are dealing with both.
+Sweet potatoes are a heat-loving summer crop.
+They are not suited for the northern climate, nor a short growing season.
+Here at Northern Homestead, we are dealing with both.

 But sweet potatoes are tasty and so good for you.
 We love them baked with some homemade sour cream, yum.

 So why not try to grow them anyway?
 After what I consider a successful harvest, it is time to update this post.
 The picture below shows one of our attempts to grow sweet potatoes – looks promising to become more, doesn’t it?
 It did, keep on reading.

 One winter day we started talking about sweet potatoes in our local gardening group.
 I quickly learned that I wasn’t the only one that wants to grow them in our cool climate.

 Just a side note, those local gardening groups on facebook are so valuable, if you don’t have one, start one!
 You will be glad you did.
 No one knows better how to grow than experienced gardeners in your area.

 What sweet potato variety to grow

 Sweet potatoes are not potatoes at all.
 Potatoes are from the nightshade family, sweet potatoes are from the morning glory family.
 There are many sweet potato varieties, but to my knowledge for short growing seasons, you can only get one.

 T&T seeds offer Covington, an improved early variety that will mature in short season areas with proper care.
 It has bright orange flesh with beautiful, deep rose-colored skin.

 I also tried a store bought organic sweet potato.
 I have no name for it since stores do not tell us what variety it is.
 However, the Covington sweet potatoes taste really good and are suited for a cold climate.
 It is worth it to start with them so you have potatoes to grow next year’s slips.